 Location-based metadata can create a wealth of new business opportunity.
 Yet this stream of data scales too quickly for developers who want to create apps showing relationships between the location of people and equipment to other operational data.
 Existing analytic engines cannot keep up with the scale and speed of today’s operational data.

 The OmniSci Core SQL engine was designed for this new era of location intelligence.
 It can process billions of rows of structured data in milliseconds and visually render those with the same speed.
 This dramatically accelerates logistics analytics, marrying vital business datasets to mobile location metadata.
 OmniSci Core is open-source, in-house or third-party developers can easily create new apps to deliver analytic apps for exploring layers of operational location and logistics data.

 How Skyhook uses OmniSci for location intelligence and insights

 Unauthorized intruders infiltrate systems of national governments and global corporations by hiding their tracks across identities, devices and behavior.
-Teams in Security Operations Centers (SOCs) receive countless incident alerts, but most are false alarms, so SOCs waste thousands of hours a year investigating those.
-When an actual attack has occurred, slow analytics across fragmented data make it harder for security teams to identify and patch vulnerabilities before more data is compromised.
+Teams in Security Operations Centers (SOCs) receive countless incident alerts, the majority of which are false alarms..
+When an actual attack has occurred, slow analytics across fragmented data make it impossible for security teams to identify and patch vulnerabilities before more data is compromised.

-OmniSci's zero-latency visual analytics don't require pre-aggregation.
-In this cat-and-mouse game, that speed gives security analysts immediate insight.
+OmniSci's zero-latency visual capital markets data analytics don't require pre-aggregation., That speed gives financial security analysts immediate insight.
 They can perform hundreds of queries in quick succession, without losing access to any granular information.
 SOC teams can investigate far more cyber alerts every day, and when they do find a vulnerability they have the data they need to apply the right patch quickly, maintaining an ongoing patch cadence that deters future attacks.